8ta4/spam/README.md

 No. It delegates source gathering to [`see`](https://github.com/8ta4/see). `see` uses your own browser's fingerprint to gather source.

+You don't need to run `see` yourself. `spam` calls `see` automatically for you, right when it's needed to gather context.

 > Does `spam` send the messages?

 No. Sending the messages is your job.